citrus/spree_essentials/README.md

 Change Log
 ----------

 **2011/4/12**

-* Added content contexts admin
+* Added content contexts for multiple contents per page
 * Namespaced posts into blog/posts
 * Added `<!-- more -->` tag to posts